Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data

 \section{Discussion}

-The main goal of our work is to investigate whether pre-trained transformers can be competitive with standard compressors, even when taking their parameter size into account.
+Our main goal is to investigate whether pre-trained transformers can compete with standard compressors, even when taking their parameter size into account.
 In contrast to previous work, this places our models into a relatively small regime, where it is unclear whether models will learn well from large datasets at all and have non-trivial out-of-distribution and cross-modality transfer.
-This could partly be countered by training larger models and then subsequently compressing the model parameters themselves.
-We chose not to do this in our case since naive lossless compression of model parameters leads to a $10\%$ reduction at best (see \cref{tab:weights-compression}), and even best-case scenarios would only lead to marginal improvements in compression ratio given the size of our largest models.
-For very large (\eg foundation) models, compressing weights to achieve competitive compression ratios may be interesting, though it will be necessary to use lossy weight compression techniques~\citep{tao2022compression}, which lead to non-trivial trade-offs between high (lossy) compression and maintaining strong predictor performance, \ie the two summands in the numerator of \cref{eq:compression-ratio}.
+One could try to train larger models and compress the model parameters themselves, but we chose not to do this since naive lossless compression of model parameters leads to $\leq10\%$ reduction (see \cref{tab:weights-compression}), and even best-case scenarios would only lead to marginal improvements in compression ratio given the size of our models.
+For very large (\eg foundation) models, compressing weights to achieve competitive compression ratios may be interesting, though it would require lossy compression~\citep{tao2022compression}, leading to non-trivial trade-offs between high (lossy) compression and maintaining strong predictor performance (the two summands in the numerator of \cref{eq:compression-ratio}).
 Exploring these trade-offs is an interesting direction for future research but beyond the scope of our work.
-Another way to allow for larger models would be to simply evaluate on a larger test set.
-We deliberately chose to use $1$GB of test data as a regime where standard compression algorithms are hard to beat.
-Additionally, evaluations on larger test data, and in settings where model parameters are not taken into account have previously conducted~\citep{deletang2024language, valmeekam2023llmzip, li2024understanding} (where significant amounts of cross-domain transfer have also been found, unlike in our experiments).
+Another option for larger models is to evaluate on more test data.
+We chose $1$GB of test data as a regime where standard compression algorithms are hard to beat.
+Moreover, evaluations on more test data, and/or without accounting for model parameters, have been conducted~\citep{deletang2024language, valmeekam2023llmzip, li2024understanding} (finding significant cross-domain transfer, unlike our experiments).